- There are hundreds of trillions of cells in your body.

 - 2nd: Write the code for the design and evolve for all intended results as the event unfolds.

 - 3rd: Set the event in motion.
-All things are triune, with binary interactive.
+All things are triune, with binary interaction

 - 4th: Monitor, fine-tune, adjust, and select out ongoing.

 - 5th: Use design and evolve as the process.
-Write a separate code and blueprint for the known thought entities’ consciousness.
-Install consciousness when it is time for it.
+Write a separate code and blueprint for the known thought entities, ‘conscious entities.
+It is timed

 - 6th: It is not the people; it is the event.